devichand579/MAC/README.md

-# Multimodal Auto-Completion: A New Task for Predicting User Input in Visually-Grounded Conversations
+# Router-Suggest: A Router for Auto-Completion of User Input in Visually-Grounded Conversations

-This repository contains code and datasets for evaluating multimodal vision-language models on multimodal auto-completion task.
+This repository contains code and datasets for evaluating multimodal vision-language models on multimodal auto-completion task and evalute Router-Suggest for model selection between TAC and MAC models.

 ## Repository Structure